Lunarfel/NFive-Fuel/README.md

 ## Copyright
 This is a rewrite/backport of FRFuel (https://github.com/thers/FRFuel) to a standalone NFive resource, feel free to use it but keep the appropriate copyright of the original plugin author.

+## Configuration
+create_blips: true -- Do you want blips on your minimap?
+create_pickups: false -- Do you want pickable items, e.g jerrycans?
+blip_name: Gas Station -- How would you like to name your blips - a.k.a gas stations?
+blip_i_d: 361 -- blip ID
+blip_color: 0 -- blip color ID
+blip_size: 0.75 -- blip size (float)
+blip_s_r: true -- blip short range